 In April 2008, the Company issued \$750 million aggregate principal amount of 6.90% senior, unsecured long-term debt due in 2018 with an effective interest rate of 7.00%.
 The discount on the debt amounted to \$5.4 million and is being amortized over the life of the debt using the straight-line method as opposed to the interest method due to immateriality.
 Interest is payable semi-annually on November 1 and May 1.
 The debt indenture includes covenants that limit the Company's ability to grant liens on its facilities and to enter into sale and leaseback transactions, subject to significant allowances under which certain sale and leaseback transactions are not restricted.
-The Company was in compliance with all of its covenants as at September 30, 2009.
+The Company was in compliance with all of its covenants as at December 31, 2009.

 In certain circumstances involving a change of control followed by a downgrade of the rating of the Company's senior notes, the Company will be required to make an offer to repurchase the senior notes at a purchase price equal to 101% of the aggregate principal amount of the notes repurchased, plus accrued and unpaid interest.
-The Company's ability to repurchase the senior notes in such event may be limited by law, by the indenture associated with the senior notes, by the terms of other agreements to which the Company may be party at such time.
-If the Company fails to repurchase the senior notes as required by the indenture, it would constitute an event of default under the indenture governing the senior notes which, in turn, may also constitute an event of default under other of its obligations.
+The Company's ability to repurchase the senior notes in such event may be limited by law, by the indenture associated with the senior notes, or by the terms of other agreements to which the Company may be party at such time.
+If the Company fails to repurchase the senior notes as required by the indenture, it would constitute an event of default under the indenture governing the senior notes which, in turn, may also constitute an event of default under other of the Company's obligations.

-Based on the trading prices of the debt at September 30, 2009 and June 30, 2009, the estimated fair value of the debt at September 30, 2009 and June 30, 2009 were \$782.0 million and \$702.0 million, respectively.
+Based on the trading prices of the debt at December 31, 2009 and June 30, 2009, the estimated fair value of the debt was \$\$11.6 million and \$702.0 million, respectively.